nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Update Lesson Plan for student: `lesson`

 Updates a student's lesson plan by overwriting the current one.
-Can only be used in view or list mode.
+Cannot be used in schedule mode.

 Format: `lesson INDEX lp/LESSON_PLAN`